 This gate is not as terrifies as it may sound.
 Matter of fact, this gate had a sensible name for its purpose and value very well.
-So how are we going to get there?
+So how are you going to get there?
 You will notice that every temple faces east, and when you are at Bayon temple, turn to the east then you are heading the right way.
 The narrow paths and clustered branches of trees could scare you quite a bit.
 However, it is as safe as any path can be, it is not a common visiting spot.
 Thus, the passage is left to age however it could be, that is why it looks rather creepy.

 At the same time that special little environment exhibits the untouched and untampered scenery of the aging nature herself.
 A motorcycle or bicycle is the most suitable transport for this peaceful environment.
 The path consists of pebbles of limestone, spikes of big rocks and soil that holds them in place.
 Zigzag along the path is necessary for you to reach the end of your destination.
 When you’re there, the state of the gate is much older than the first one you saw.
 The fallen off pieces, the missing parts of the faces, sprouts, and moss roams the ruins.
 Lying outside is the groping forest and the identical stone bridge of the gods and demons.

 Steady ripples waving between the lily pads and water plant as the buffalo swim cross.
 Not as bad as the name sounds right?
 Well, it is not.
 The story is, the gate was dedicated to funerals, a ceremony for the death that belongs from within the city of Angkor.
 However, the deceased was to be cast into the water outside the gate as a form of a proper burial.
 This gate’s only purpose was the respect towards the dead and open for those occasions only.
 Henceforth the name, the gate of the dead.